Rosella: A mock catalogue from the P-Millennium simulation: Properties of the Rosella catalogue

 We have conducted the luminosity-dependent clustering analysis for a variety of models of scatter during the process of tuning our mock, presented in Section~\ref{sec:tuning}.

-Fig.~\ref{fig:redshift-space xi} shows the redshift-space correlation function monopole for Rosella, compared to the redshift-space clustering of the mock presented in \citet{Smith2017}, as well as clustering of SDSS data from \citet{Guo2015}.
+The lower panel in Fig.~\ref{fig:Lum-dep wp and xi} shows the redshift-space correlation function monopole for Rosella, compared to the redshift-space clustering of the mock presented in \citet{Smith2017}, as well as clustering of SDSS data from \citet{Guo2015}.
 We note a slight difference in shape and amplitude of the redshift-space 2PCF monopole between Rosella and SDSS.
 Addressing this difference would require further in depth analysis that we leave for a future work.